-This Student Voice Report presents our work since the end of teaching in term two of the 2019/20 academic year.
-This report marks the culmination of our student feedback survey regarding their experiences during the last term of this academic year.
+This Student Voice Report presents our work since the end of teaching in term two of the 2019/2020 academic year.
+This report marks the culmination of our student feedback regarding their experiences during the last term of the academic year.

-This report examines the issues which have been impacting the higher education experience of students at Harper Adams University.
-This report concentrates on the experiences of students through online delivery and alternative assessments, whilst discussing the various ways we engaged with the student community.
-We hope the proposed recommendations will have a substantial and long-lasting positive impact on the planned teaching experience for students, until the university can return to a familiar delivery method of face-to-face teaching without restrictions.
+The report examines the issues which have been negatively, and positively impacting the higher education experience of students at Harper Adams University.
+The report concentrates on the experiences of students through online delivery and alternative assessments, whilst discussing the various ways we engaged with the student community.
+The proposed recommendations we hope will have a substantial and long-lasting positive impact on the planned teaching experience for students, until the university can return to a familiar delivery method for teaching without restrictions.

-Below is a summarised list of recommendations which we are presenting to the University and asking to be adopted for the 2020/21 academic year.
-A full list of recommendations can be found on page 21.
+Below is a summarised list of recommendations which we are presenting to the University and asking for adoption for the next academic year.
+A full list of recommendations can be found in full at the end of the document.

-1.1 The Students' Union endorses the University's decision to move lectures online at the start of the 2020/21 academic year.
+1.1 The Students' Union endorses the decision to move lectures online at the start of the new academic year.
 1.2 The University should avoid live online large-scale lectures where possible.
 1.3 Academics should provide clear guidance on how students can ask questions in sessions to ensure access.
-1.4 The University should introduce a wide range of training for online lecture delivery ahead of the 2020/21 academic year.
-1.5 The POP scheme should focus on online observation for 2020/21 to ensure consistency and standards.
-1.6 The University must ensure all lectures include clear voice over notes, and in exceptional circumstances, full notes may be provided.
+1.4 The University should introduce a wide range of training for online lecture delivery ahead of 2020/21.
+1.5 The POP scheme should focus on online observation for 2020/21 for ensure consistency and standards.
+1.6 The University should ensure all lectures must include clear voice over notes, and if there are exceptional circumstance, full notes may be an option.
 2.1 The University should ensure transcripts of lectures are generated for students who face access difficulties.
-2.2 The University should investigate alternative platforms for larger group delivery.
-2.3 The University should adopt asynchronous delivery for online lectures during the 2020/21 academic year.
-2.4 An alert system for new content on the VLE should be introduced.
-3.1 Lecturers should follow up lectures with various methods of interactive activity to increase peer to peer interaction and staff to student interaction.
-3.2 All modules to publish weekly activity lists to provide structure and routine for all students.
+2.2 The University to investigate alternative platforms for larger group delivery.
+2.3 The University should adopt asynchronous delivery for online lectures next academic year.
+2.4 An alert system for new content on the VLE to be introduced.
+3.1 Lectures should follow up lectures with various methods of interactive activity which increase peer to peer interaction, and staff to student interaction.
+3.2 All modules to publish weekly activity lists to provide structure and routine for students.

 3.3 The University and Students' Union to work together to introduce relevant student training on how to best engage with online lectures.
-3.4 The University should ensure that all departments publish how they will be available to students, during any period of online learning.
+3.4 The University should ensure that all academic departments to publish how they will be available to students, during any period of online learning.
 3.5 The University and Students' Union to work together to establish best practice in communicating with staff and publish response expectations to students.
 4.1 The University are asked to consider the comments on the library experience and consider ways to improve remote library experience.
 5.1 In the event of future lockdown, the University should consider recording all live sessions to improve accessibility in the event of remote learning.